Unfortunately, kidney disease traumatizes both the pet owner and their feline family member.

 End-stage renal failure has few treatment options, as the terminal progression continues.

-Sometimes, veterinarians recommend euthanasia when quality of life is an issue.
+Sometimes, veterinarians recommend euthanasia when the quality of life is an issue.

-Many times, euthanasia is your best choice—a gift you can give your best friend.
+Other times, euthanasia is your best choice—a gift you can give to your best friend.